mozilla-services/autopush-rs/docs/src/testing.md

 #### Using Docker to run the Integration Tests.
 If you aren't needing to run specific tests you can use the containerized version of the integration tests with the following make command: `make integration-test`.
 This will build a docker image and set up the Big Table emulator as well as execute a default set of tests with the `not stub` marker.

+#### Running the Integration Tests against Redis

+`make integration-test-redis` runs the same suite against a Redis backend instead: it builds the services with `--no-default-features --features=redis` and stands up a throwaway Redis container in place of the Bigtable emulator.
+CI runs this as the `test-integration-redis` job, alongside the Bigtable one.

+The backends are not yet at parity.
+Cases that pass on Bigtable but hit a known defect in the Redis client are marked with `xfail_on_redis` in the test module, which is inert on every other backend.
+Once a defect is fixed its test starts reporting XPASS on Redis -- that is the cue to drop the mark.

 ### Debugging
 In some instances after making test changes, the test client can potentially hang in a dangling process.
 This can result in inaccurate results or tests not running correctly.
 You can run the following commands to determine the PID's of the offending processes and terminate them: